coryjpiette/RepRes_PeerAssessment2/storm_data.md

 ## 1     3040      8812       3051       8806              1 1950
 ## 2     3042      8755          0          0              2 1950
 ```
-There are 902297 rows and 37 columns in total.
+There are 902,297 rows and 37 columns in total.
-The events in the database start in the year 1950 and end in November 2011.
+The events in the database start in 1950 and end in 2011.
 In the earlier years of the database there are generally fewer events recorded, most likely due to a lack of good records.
 More recent years should be considered more complete.

 ```r